 It is found to be very effective to reduce the cravings related to long-term opiate use while providing deterrence to current use.
 As compared to methadone, Suboxone is less addictive and acts fast.

 Suboxone is prescribed as part of a structured detoxification program.
 However, it is also available as a generic and also offered in various formulations to ensure the gradual discontinuance of use:

 Although the approach of treatment vary depending on the treatment centers, the following are common four steps that you will find in any Suboxone treatment plan-

 You should not use Suboxone in case you have moderate to severe liver dysfunction.
 It is because it will be worsening the symptoms.
-Some common side effects that you might experience are a headache, nausea, vomiting, excessive sweating, constipation, insomnia, pain and sometimes peripheral edema- the accumulation of fluids in legs.
+Some common side effects that you might experience are headache, nausea, vomiting, excessive sweating, constipation, insomnia, pain and sometimes peripheral edema- the accumulation of fluids in legs.

 Suboxone can be used for addiction if injected.
-In such case, the relatively low dose of naloxone doesn’t give the high which otherwise can be achieved from the buprenorphine component. it should be prescribed under a doctor-supervised treatment or maintenance program.
+In such a case, the relatively low dose of naloxone doesn’t give the high which otherwise can be achieved from the buprenorphine component. it should be prescribed under a doctor-supervised treatment or maintenance program.